scds/intro-python/lessons/lesson1.md

 {: .no_toc}
 # Lesson 1 - Using Python as a Calculator

-The simplest thing we can do with Python is to use it as a calculator.
-Addition, subtraction, multiplication, you name it!
+The simplest thing we can do with Python is use it as a calculator.
+Addition, subtraction, multiplication -  you name it!

 <details markdown="block">
   <summary>